Documentation

 Below is the information that you'll need to complete a Token URL request.

-The Client ID for the application found in the Metadata section of the application's Duo Admin Panel.
-Example: DIABC123678901234567.
+Required The Client ID for the application found in the Metadata section of the application's Duo Admin Panel.
+Example:

-The Client Secret for the application found in the Metadata section of the application's Duo Admin Panel.
-Example: wXyI4DMSD34kuJAKMaD2JAr2UzFo9iVey6a8ff5h.
+Required The Client Secret for the application found in the Metadata section of the application's Duo Admin Panel.
+Example:

-The access token that will be inspected.
+Required The access or refresh token that will be inspected.
 This should be presented in the same format that it was retrieved from the /token endpoint earlier.

 Token Request Introspection Example Response